OpenBioLink/openbiolink.github.io/challenge.md

 # Questions

 If you have any questions where you feel like others can profit from their answers, feel free to create a discussion on our [Github repository](https://github.com/OpenBioLink/OpenBioLink/discussions/categories/obl2021).
-For all other questions please write us an email at TBD.
+For all other questions please write us an email at *simon.ott [at] meduniwien.ac.at*.